uvsmtid/common-salt-states/docs/projects/common/main.md

-This is a stub page for common parts used by many projects.
+This is a stub page for common automation used by many projects.

 Useful state implemented for `common` part: